Discipleship 1

 9. To see to it: That all things serve to edify and build each believer kindly with liberty in the Holy Spirit.

-10. Doctrinal purity must employ the whole counsel of God, The Word of God (Scripture) used for instruction in Godliness, correction and reproof thus contending for correct doctrine.
+Doctrinal purity must employ the whole counsel of God, The Word of God.
+(Scripture) Scripture is used for instruction in Godliness, correction and reproof thus it is the proper authority when contending for correct doctrine.

 "Be Ye Imitators of Christ as dear Children."